-Title II rules were officially adopted by the S.E.C. in July 2013, and dozens of crowdfunding portals today cater to accredited investor crowdfunding, including SeedInvest, WeFunder, Localstake and Crowdfunder, to name just a few.
+Title II rules were officially adopted by the S.E.C. in July 2013, and dozens of crowdfunding portals today cater to accredited investor crowdfunding, including SeedInvest, Localstake and Crowdfunder, to name just a few.
 Some sites, such as Fundrise, Loquidity, Realty Mogul and Patch of Land, focus on commercial real estate.
-All told, close to 5,000 companies had raised money via Title II through 2014, according to Crowdnetic.
+All told, more than 6,600 companies have conducted offerings under Title II through in its first three years, attracting more than $1.5 billion in capital commitments, according to Crowdnetic.

 Title III is the truly revolutionary centerpiece of the JOBS Act.
 Also known as Regulation Crowdfunding, it makes it possible for small companies to raise money from the general public—wealthy, not wealthy, friend or stranger—as long as the investment takes place on a web site operated by a traditional broker-dealer or an S.E.C.-sanctioned crowdfunding portal, and certain other requirements are met.

 This kind of mainstream crowdfunding promises to open up a huge new pool of capital that was previously off limits for entrepreneurs and small businesses.